Age: 47 Years

 Some Lesser Known Facts About Harshad Mehta

-- Born into a Gujarati Jain family, Harshad Mehta was a stockbroker who carried out the biggest ever stock market scam in India.
+- Born into a Gujarati Jain family, Harshad Mehta was a stockbroker who carried out the 1992 stock market scam, apparently, the biggest ever stock market scam in India.

-- After completing his graduation in 1976, Harshad worked in several jobs for the next eight years.
+- After completing his graduation in 1976, Harshad did odd jobs for the next eight years.
 He became a cement contractor, sold hosiery, sorted diamonds, worked as an insurance clerk, and did many other sales-related jobs.

 - Eventually, in 1984, Harshad Mehta became a member of the Bombay Stock Exchange (BSE) and established his own stock brokerage firm under the name “GrowMore Research and Asset Management.”

-- He invested in different companies, including Apollo tyres, Reliance, Tata Iron and Steel, BPL, Videocon, ACC.
-He manipulated the shares ACC and took its share price from Rs 200 to Rs 9000 (4500 percent rise) in merely three months.
+- He invested in different companies including Apollo tyres, Reliance, Tata Iron and Steel, BPL, Videocon, ACC.
+He manipulated the shares of ACC Cement and took its share price from Rs 200 to Rs 9000 (4500 percent rise) in merely three months.

 - Harshad’s business witnessed a meteoric rise.
 By the end of 1991, he had already risen to such prominence that the media started referring to him as the “Big Bull” & the “Amitabh Bachchan of Stock Market.”

 - His lifestyle included a sea-facing 15,000 square feet penthouse in Mumbai’s Worli with a mini-golf course and swimming pool inside the property.
-Along with that, he owned a fleet of fancy cars and used to travel by a Rs 40 lakh Toyota Lexus.
+Along with that, he owned a fleet of fancy cars and used to travel in a Toyota Lexus car worth Rs.
+40 lakh.
 All in all, he used to live a luxurious life that people could only dream of.

 - Things were going smoothly for Harshad until a journalist, Sucheta Dalal, was intrigued by his lavish lifestyle.
-She further investigated the sources by which Harshad Mehta has accumulated fortunes worth 1000 crores in such a brief time span.
-Eventually, on 23 April 1992, the untold truth behind Harshad’s practice of manipulating shares was brought to the public eye for the first time by a journalist, Sucheta Dalal, who published an article in The Times of India, explaining exactly how he had carried out 500 crores of financial fraud from the treasury of the State Bank of India.
-Moneylife The next year in 1993, Sucheta Dalal also published a book, “The Scam: Who Won, Who Lost, Who Got Away” along with Debashis Basu based on the scam.
+She further investigated the sources by which Harshad Mehta has accumulated fortunes worth Rs 1000 crores in such a brief time span.
+Eventually, on 23 April 1992, the untold truth behind Harshad’s practice of manipulating shares was brought to the public eye for the first time by Sucheta Dalal, who published an article in The Times of India explaining exactly how Harshad had carried out Rs 500 crores of financial fraud from the treasury of the State Bank of India.
+Moneylife The next year in 1993, Sucheta Dalal also published a book, “The Scam: Who Won, Who Lost, Who Got Away” along with Debashis Basu.
+The book is based on the scam.

-- When Harshad’s scandal was exposed, the banks to whom he owed started demanding their money, and shareholders started selling their shares.
-This caused a major stock market crash which washed away worth trillions of investors’ wealth in less than two months.
+- When Harshad’s scandal was exposed, the banks, from where he had borrowed money, started demanding their money, and shareholders started selling their shares.
+This caused a major stock market crash, which washed away worth trillions of investors’ wealth in less than two months.

 - Harshad, who had hired the famous veteran lawyer Ram Jethmalani to see his case, was granted bail from the High Court of Bombay after spending three months in jail.